JiXuKong/FCOS/README.md

 [ResNet-50](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz )

 ### Train
 Firstly, convert your lables into xml.
-Get the label names and write them into a txt file.
+Get the label names and write them into one txt file.
 For example, I get labels `1.xml, 2.xml, ....` and the txt file shoud be

 `1`
 `2`